svermaji/RunCommand/README.md

 ## Description<br>
 * For date wise changes refer Details-README.md
 * Update for color and app checkbox
+* Update for recent labels for quick filter
 * This program give UI and commands from a configuration
 * Added context menu to copy command from a row
 * Button to open config folder and command prompt (on Windows only)